aptible/www.aptible.com/source/legal/trademark.md

 ### Modification and Termination
 You understand and agree that, without prior notice to you and at our sole discretion:

-- We may modify these Trademark Guidelines at any time;
+- We may modify this Policy at any time;
 - We may modify or terminate your limited permission to use the Aptible Marks, at any time in our sole discretion, for any reason or for no reason at all; and
-- We reserve the right to take any and all actions including, without limitation, legal proceedings, against any use of the Aptible Marks that does not comply with the terms of the Terms of Service or these Trademark Guidelines.
+- We reserve the right to take any and all actions including, without limitation, legal proceedings, against any use of the Aptible Marks that does not comply with the terms of the Terms of Service or this Policy.

 ### No Affiliation or Endorsement
 You will not display the Aptible Marks in any manner that implies that you are related to, affiliated with, sponsored or endorsed by us, or in a manner that could reasonably be interpreted to suggest that your content, application, web site, product or service, has been authored or edited by us, or represents our views or opinions.